Free & Open · MariaDB 10.11 · Version 6

 Views

-Snapshot is safe to re-run: All three tables use UPSERT (INSERT … ON DUPLICATE KEY UPDATE), so running the snapshot twice for the same date is harmless.
+Snapshot is safe to re-run: All snapshot tables use UPSERT (INSERT … ON DUPLICATE KEY UPDATE), so multiple runs for the same date is harmless.
+For real-time snapshots, simply set a trigger on the container_transaction table and update affected containers (but consider performance implications first).

 Core concepts